To the members,

 be undertaken by the Company through a registered trust or a registered

-society In 1996, Infosys set up the Infosys Foundation (''the
+society.
+In 1996, Infosys set up the Infosys Foundation (''the

 the committee in reporting progress of deployed initiatives and in

 making appropriate disclosures (internal / external) on a periodic

-education, healthcare, disaster relief and rural
+education, healthcare, disaster relief and rural development.

-In fiscal year 2014, the Foundation''s work spanned a wide range of
+In fiscal 2015, the Foundation''s work spanned a wide range of

 We would like to thank the honorary trustees of the Foundation, who